katcipis/katcipis.github.io/_drafts/restless-restfull.md

 this leaves us with the non-idempotent one, the beloved **POST** method.

 What should be the semantics of **POST** ?
-This is one of the biggest sources of bike shedding on RESTfullness because of the addiction to creating resources, that does not map well with some sorts of processes (yeah, REST can not map well to stuff, it is real, it happens, more on that later).
+This is one of the biggest sources of bike shedding on RESTfulness because of the addiction to creating resources, that does not map well with some sorts of processes (yeah, REST can not map well to stuff, it is real, it happens, more on that later).